From Cult Antihero To Critical Darling, Kristen Bell Is On Fire

 This season will be the last of the series, to the dismay of fans.
 But it’s worth it, Bell promises: “The ending is so beautiful.
 It is exactly what needs to be said.”

 So, what does it mean to be a good person, anyway?
 “It's a never-ending thought process,” she says.
 “Truly!
 Because it's constantly adjusting to the world, the variables, and the people around you.
-It’s being cognizant of the world around you, and that it is not revolving around you.
-And it’s about prioritizing yourself, so you can give your best to others.”
+It’s being cognisant of the world around you, and that it is not revolving around you.
+And it’s about prioritising yourself, so you can give your best to others.”

 Being a decent human, though, is also about being an acknowledged work in progress: “I still vacillate with being insecure all the time,” Bell admits.
 “One thing that I could always improve upon is what my husband tells me every single night, ‘It does not matter what other people think about you, it matters what you think about you.’
 And when I can live by that I feel pretty damn good.”